Flamingo Bird Watching in Mauritania Banc d'Arguin National Park

-North Africa's Mauritania African nature journal includes one of the top places to visit in Africa for bird watching and green sea turtle nature observation.
+North Africa's Mauritania Banc d'Arguin National Park includes one of the top places to visit in Africa for flamingo bird watching.

 Mauritania's population is concentrated in the cities of Nouakchott and Nouadhibou and along the Senegal River in the southern part of the large mostly desert terrain of the country.

 Banc d'Arguin is a vast area of islands, marshes and coastline.

 Banc d'Arguin is one of the most important zones in the world for nesting and overwintering birds.

 The very small population of Native Imraguen or “the ones who gather life” people mostly live in seven villages within the parks area.

 The Imraguen people are a traditionally nomadic ethnic group that inhabits the coastal region of Mauritania in West Africa, specifically the Banc d'Arguin National Park area.